SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 When you fall 2 or more squares, you take 2 damage for each square you fall, then you land [[Prone|prone]].
 When you fall, you reduce the effective height of the fall by a number of squares equal to your Agility score.
 Falling into liquid that is at least 1 square deep reduces the effective height of a fall by 4 squares.

-Falling is not forced movement, but being force moved downward is considered falling (see Forced Movement in Combat).
+Falling is not [[Forced Movement|forced movement]], but being force moved downward is considered falling (see [[Forced Movement]] in Combat).
 Movement from falling doesn’t provoke opportunity attacks (see Opportunity Attacks).

 #### FALLING ONTO ANOTHER CREATURE